706-419-3883

 Keep your Blood Sugar within Normal Range

 Diabetes adversely alters the activity of mitochondria.
 Even individuals with pre-diabetes have lower (lower than healthy people) amounts of mitochondrial DNA with a higher amount of methylation.
-Methylation is a process that can change the expression of genes and mitochondrial copy numbers in cells.3 Eating a serving of legumes at one meal will help to control your blood sugar even after the second meal.4Eating a serving of green leafy vegetables or non-starchy vegetables before the ingestion of carbohydrates (grains, potatoes) may help significantly to lower blood sugar into a more healthy range than if you eat your carbohydrates before your vegetables5,6Leafy greens contain lipoic acid and other compounds that boost the efficiency of mitochondria in the brain and muscle7,8
+Methylation is a process that can change the expression of genes and mitochondrial copy numbers in cells.5

 Lose Weight if Obese

-Obesity damages the mitochondria.10 A review of 12 studies found that people on a vegetarian diet, and especially those following a vegan diet, see better results than dieters on other weight-reducing plans.
-In fact, they can lose around 4.4 pounds more in the short term.11
+A review of 12 studies found that people on a healthful, well-balanced, vegetarian diet, and especially those following a vegan diet, see better results than dieters on other weight-reducing plans.
+In fact, they can lose around 4.4 pounds more in the short term.16

 Get Enough Sleep